krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 repo-1   10s    True
 ```

-At this point, you can proceed to delete the old `GitRepository` resource managed by Krateo Azure DevOps Provide "classic" (note the different API group).
+At this point, you can proceed to delete the old `GitRepository` resource managed by Krateo Azure DevOps Provider (classic) (note the different API group).

-First, you can delete the old `GitRepository` resource managed by Krateo Azure DevOps Provider "classic":
+First, you can delete the old `GitRepository` resource managed by Krateo Azure DevOps Provider (classic):
 ```sh
 kubectl delete gitrepositories.azuredevops.krateo.io repo-1
 ```